taylorg8900/tavern_proj_2/doc/player.md

 - Ale
 	- Upgrades
 		- Increase potency of healing / stamina / buff ales
-		- Do this buy 'spiking' drinks with minerals found in the caves / mines
+		- Do this by 'spiking' drinks with minerals found in the caves / mines
 	- Common uses
 		- Healing
 		- Refill stamina